 Originally planned as a market-rate housing development, The Unity Council responded to the urgent community need and forged a path forward with City, County, and transit partners to develop affordable housing for working families and essential workers.

-Fruitvale Village Phase II-B responds to the urgent housing needs of Oakland’s working families by providing studios, 1, 2, and 3-bedroom apartments to those making 20 – 80% of AMI.
+Fruitvale Village Phase II-B responds to the urgent housing needs of Oakland’s working families by providing studios, 1, 2, and 3-bedroom apartments to those making 20 – 80% of area median income (AMI).
+That means single parents of two making up to $98,640 per year, or a family of four earning up to $109,600.

-Additionally, 46 of the units will be set aside for the region’s chronically homeless, with permanent supportive services provided by Alameda County Health Care Services Agency.
+Additionally, forty-six of the units will be set aside for households earning up to 20% of AMI, targeting people who have experienced chronic homelessness, with permanent supportive services provided by Lifelong Medical Care and funded by Alameda County.

 The total unit mix will be: